Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

                         latS: float = None, latN: float = None, lonW: float = None,lonE: float = None,
                         output=True, output_dir= None)

-Stratification plot: This function requires data, a region, and the time of the climatology.
+*Stratification plot*: This function requires data, a region, and the time of the climatology.
 It produces a stratification plot of Temperature, salinity and Density, including the overlapped data with the observation.
 The region name supports all the major oceans and seas, in case users require a custom region, they can fill in the values of latitude, and longitude in the boxes.